 Let’s talk a little bit about the power of story for retail, especially when it comes to selling your products or services online.

-Now, most of the time, as retail business owners, we learn a lot about the product or the services we offer.
-We become subject matter experts on those products or services.
-Sometimes, we get stuck in this kind of cycle where we think everybody knows what we’re talking about, like everybody knows these products and services and understands why they should buy them.
+Sometimes, as retail business owners, we get stuck in this kind of cycle where we think everybody knows what we’re talking about.
+Like everybody knows these products and services and understands why they should buy them.

-And that’s where the power of story comes in.
 From a very young age, we’re told stories.
 Think about fables or tales from Mother Goose.
-Those fables are meant to calibrate our moral compass and instill morals in us.
-Each one of those stories had a moral it was telling us, such as to be kind to people or to stop and think things through before acting or to approach new situations slowly and methodically instead of fueling the boosters.
+Those fables are meant to calibrate our moral compass and instill societal learning lessons in us.
+Each one of those stories had a moral it was telling us, such as to be kind to people or to stop and think things through before acting, or to approach new situations slowly and methodically instead of fueling the boosters.

-Just like you still find stories appealing, so do you customers.
+Just like you still find stories appealing, so do your customers.

 Why your customers care about a product’s story

 Here’s an example for you: A very elementary way of selling is through Craigslist or Facebook Marketplace or apps like LetGo.
-We’re selling something from one person to another; no business involved – just people.
+We’re selling something from one person to another; no business or corporate entity is involved — just people.
 It could be anything from a used shovel to a gas grill to, in my case, a very ugly brown couch.

 How I used story to sell an ugly brown couch on Facebook

-Years ago, when my wife and I lived in a condominium and we were planning out my office for Bryan Caplan Marketing, for some reason we bought this hideous brown couch.
+Years ago, when my wife and I lived in a condominium, and we were planning out my office for BJC Digital Marketing, for some reason, we bought this hideous brown couch.

-Neither of us knows why we bought it.
-In fact, we blame one another for the purchase.
-Needless to say, for years, we’ve been stuck with an ugly brown couch, and we put baby in the corner (in the basement).
+Neither of us knows why we bought it and don’t even remember discussing the color options.
+In fact, we playfully blamed one another for the purchase.
+Needless to say, for years, we were stuck with an ugly brown couch, and we “put baby in the corner” out of sight, in the basement.

 Attempt #1: Trying to sell the couch with a plain description